iyowasay/Curved_lane_tracking/README.md

 </p>

 2. Use this as the starting points of left and right lane.
-3. Set the parameters for sliding windows, namely the window size, margin from the starting points, minimum number of pixels found to recenter window.
+3. Set the parameters for sliding windows, namely the window size, margin from the starting points, minimum number of pixels found to decide the need of recentering window.
 4. Create empty lists to receive left and right lane pixel indices.
 5. Loop through all the window, define and draw the boundaries of each window. (`sliding_window()`)
-6. Search for those activated pixels(white points) that fall into the window.
+6. Search for those activated pixels(white points) that fall inside the windows.
 7. Store the indices of these points in the lists.
-If the number of discovered points is larger than minpix, recenter the starting points.
+If the number of discovered points is larger than `minpix`, recenter the starting points of next window.
 8. Return the pixel coordinate of all these discovered points.
 9. Use `np.polyfit()` to get the coefficients of the best-fit second-order polynomial. (`poly_fitting()`)
-10. Execute `ring_buffer()` to perform sanity check, add current detection to the averaging list and calculate the average.
+10. Execute `ring_buffer()` to perform sanity check, add current detection to the buffer list and calculate the average.
 11. Return the unwarped image and visualize the result.(`visualize()`)
 12. A subwindow in the top-right corner is created for the purpose of debugging and visualization.
-It shows the bird's-eye view of current lane finding process.
+It shows the bird's-eye view of detected points of instant lane finding process.

 <p align="center">
     <img src="output_images/windows.png" width="500" height="270">